cncf/clowarden/README.md

     teams:
       team1: write
     external_collaborators:
-      collaborator1: red
+      collaborator1: read
     visibility: public
 ```

 As soon as the pull request is created, CLOWarden will detect it and will proceed to **validate** the changes proposed.
 One of CLOWarden goals is to try to make it *as simple as possible for maintainers to review and approve suggested changes* to the configuration.
 To do that, CLOWarden provides feedback in pull requests in the form of comments.
 Suggested changes can be invalid for a number of reasons, like a syntax problem in the configuration file, or not following any of the rules, like using an invalid role when defining permissions.
 CLOWarden tries its best to give helpful feedback to the pull request creator, to point them in the right direction to address errors without requiring the maintainers intervention.

-In this case, the two errors we introduced intentionally were catched: we incorrectly defined the new team as *tem1*, but then used it as *team1* in the repository definition, and instead of using the *read* role we typed *red*, which isn't a valid role.
+In this case, the error we introduced intentionally was catched: we incorrectly defined the new team as *tem1*, but then used it as *team1* in the repository definition.

 ![validation-error](docs/screenshots/validation-error.png)